aditya193/apna_cart/README.md

     </ul>
   </li>
   <li>Admin and customer can login with their correct email id and password</li>
-  <li>once they logged in their session will be maintained till they logout from the website</li>
+  <li>Once they logged in their session will be maintained till they logout from the website</li>
   </ul>

   <h3>Technologies used: </h3>